© Aliced | Dreamstime.com

 HPV is the most common sexually transmitted disease in the United States, according to the CDC.
 While it is not harmful to most people and can clear up on its own, it can lead to cervical cancer in women and throat cancer in people infected with oral HPV.

 Cancer caused by HPV can take years to develop.
-It’s unclear whether having HPV alone can cause oropharyngeal cancer, or factors, such as smoking or chewing tobacco, can increase the likelihood that of developing the disease.
+It’s unclear whether having HPV alone can cause oropharyngeal cancer or whether such factors as smoking or chewing tobacco can increase the likelihood of developing the disease.
 According to the CDC, about 7 percent of people in the U.S. have oral HPV and 1 percent have the type that is associated with oropharyngeal cancer.

 Men are twice as likely as women to develop throat cancer linked to HPV, according to research conducted by the American Association for the Advancement of Science (AAAS).
 The research also shows that HPV is less likely to clear up on its own in men than in women.
 There are studies that suggest oral HPV can be passed through open-mouthed kissing and oral sex, but additional research is needed to determine exactly how the infection is passed from one person to another.